Voting rights info for Ohioans with disabilities

 Haley Dunn, MA, LPC

 Haley works with individuals with ASD to help them transition to adulthood.
-She has experience working with individuals with developmental disabilities and ASD to transition from school to work, as well as providing mental health counseling services.
+Haley has worked with children birth to five, school age, teens and adults, providing diagnosis and treatment of mental health.
+Haley has experience assisting individuals with developmental disabilities transition from school to work as the Bridges to Transition Vocational Rehabilitation Coordinator at Clermont County Board of Developmental Disabilities.
+She has spoken at conferences throughout Ohio on mental health and topics related to individuals with disabilities.
 Haley has a deep passion for connecting people to their community, whether it is through employment, volunteering or life enrichment activities.
+Haley earned her MA in Clinical Mental Health Counseling from Xavier University.

-As the Communications and Digital Content Coordinator, Hannah supports Milestones in all communication and content creation efforts.
-Hannah has a degree in journalism and psychology from Miami University and a professional background in content marketing.
-With a passion for educating and strengthening communities through media, she feels blessed to join a team that works to enrich the lives of others on a daily basis.
+As the Communications and Digital Content Manager, Hannah supports Milestones in all communication and content creation efforts.
+Hannah has a degree in journalism and psychology from Miami University and a professional background in content writing.
+With a passion for educating and strengthening communities through media, Hannah enjoys finding new ways to connect the Milestones community and enrich the lives of others on a daily basis.

 Nicole provides the foundation that supports all Milestones programming, ensuring efficiency, accuracy and effectiveness.
 She handles database management and oversees registration for all events, including the Milestones National Conference.
 Nicole is one of the welcoming, friendly faces checking in individuals with ASD and families for consultations.
 Her previous areas of study and experience include Modern Languages, Education and technical writing.
 She has also been an aide in a program for children with communication disorders for 10 years.